 Quick Quiz F.1: Why is there an unreached statement in locker?
-After all, isn't this a full state-space search? ■ Quick Quiz F.2: What are some Promela code-style issues with this example? ■ but modified to speed up the synchronize_qrcu() fastpath.
+After all, isn't this a full state-space search? ■

+Quick Quiz F.2: What are some Promela code-style issues with this example? ■

 F.6 Promela Example: QRCU